Working with Fonts: Start Here

 Endcrawl offers a powerful set of tools to dial in your typographic look.

-Endcrawl's typography is style-based.
-This allows you to set font family, weight, size, and color for each of the following seven elements:
+Our approach is style-based, which means that you can set things like font weight, size, or color separately for each of these seven elements:

 - Blurbs (Paragraphs)